jkuusist/btcValueAnalyzer/README.md

 # btc_value_analyzer

+A backend server that can be used to find out information about Bitcoin's market value and trading volume in various date ranges.
+I used the Express framework for this project, as I find it quite convenient for making backend servers that are easy to maintain and extend.

 ## How to run:
 1. Install node.js and npm if you don't already have them
 2. Run `npm install` to install dependencies